No email service is completely anonymous. Learn how to send an email as anonymously as possible using private email, aliases, and a VPN or Tor.

 What is an anonymous email?

-Why send an anonymous email?
+Why is it so hard to send anonymous email?

 Stay private with Proton Mail